-This sets the default B Coefficient value for HyperLog parameters.
+This sets the default B Coefficient value for HyperLog, Hyperbolic Sine, and VLog transformations.

 Percent Negative Boundary

 This value is used for parameters that have Auto-Adjust enabled for HyperLog.
 The value represents the percentage of negative events that will be allowed to be off-scale in the HyperLog axis.
 For example, with the default value of 3.0 approximately 3% of negative events will pile up on the lowest displayed channel, and 97% of events will be visible after the Auto-Adjustment is complete.